strawdiving/Front-end/3D/threejs.md

     - Mesh
       An object that takes a geometry, and applies a material to it, which we then can insert to our scene, and move freely around.

-    scene.add() ———— default added to coordinates(0,0,0).
-Move the camara.
+    scene.add() ———— default added to coordinates(0,0,0)

+    Move the camara:

     ```javascript
       camera.position.set( 0, 0, 100 );